 Fifteen or so years later, I found Turner Classic Movies on cable television.
 Absolute heaven!
 Since that time, these old films have been both a respite from a troubling world and a way to understand it.

-They also continue to remind me of how little effort it took to help someone in crisis.
-Merely a moment of unthinking kindness.
-A touch of thoughtful discretion.
+They also continue to remind me of how little effort it can take to help someone in crisis.
+Merely a moment of unthinking kindness; a touch of thoughtful discretion.